gjedeer/tuntox/README.md

 Therefore, posession of the server's Tox ID and a secret should be considered equivalent to posession of an Unix account with SSH access.
 Tuntox does not implement remote shell capability, but it is possible that it's exploitable.

-PSK authentication is optional - it's only enabled when -s switch is present on server side.
+PSK authentication is optional but recommended - it's only enabled when -s switch is present on server side or the TUNTOX_SHARED_SECRET environment variable is set.
 PSK is sent as Tox friend request message - as far as the author understands libtoxcore code, it's encrypted using server's public EC key.

 The Tuntox Server can optionally allow only whitelisted ToxIDs.
 Supply *-i yourallowedtoxid* one time or more to add a ToxID to the whitelist.
 Note: The default client behavior is to generate a new ToxID for every run (because author thinks it's a nice privacy feature).
 You will want to use the -C switch in client to force reading a saved identity from tox_save.